Positives

 Approximate Weight

-It feels pretty normal, bordering on light, but far from being ultra-light.
-(We don’t put in the exact weight because, with wood cores, there is no consistency in a boards weight)
+It feels pretty standard, bordering on light, but far from being ultra-light.
+(We don’t put in the exact weight because, with wood cores, there is no consistency in a board’s weight)

 Sizing